tomideadeoye/merislabs-official/prd.md

 (Future: Wait for reply in Slack, then process via /process_journal).

-Opportunity Pipeline (Basic Triggers):
+OrionOpportunity Pipeline (Basic Triggers):

-When you manually update an opportunity status in Notion (if Notion has webhooks or via polling its API with n8n), trigger a ClickUp task update or a Slack notification.
+When you manually update an OrionOpportunity status in Notion (if Notion has webhooks or via polling its API with n8n), trigger a ClickUp task update or a Slack notification.

 This keeps it leaner initially than full n8n control of Notion.